John McDermott (runner): First Boston Marathon

 The initial lead was taken by Hamilton Gray, second in the New York race, and Dick Grant, a Harvard track athlete from St. Mary's, Ontario, Canada.
 McDermott was running 30 yd behind the leaders at South Framingham, about 4 mi in, and 400 yd behind by the 8 mi mark at Natick.
 But he took the lead at the downhill into Newton Lower Falls, about 12 mi in.
 Grant attempted to stay with him, but had to give up when the uphill out of Newton Lower Falls was reached.
 McDermott continued to extend his lead through the Newton Hills, beginning to combine walking and running at about the 20 mi mark at Evergreen Cemetery.
 After a rubdown from his handler, he proceeded down Beacon Street and Commonwealth Avenue.
-At Massachusetts Avenue he ran into a funeral procession, stalling two electric cars.
+At Massachusetts Avenue, he ran into a funeral procession, stalling two electric cars.
 He finished with a lap of the Irvington Oval, part of a track and field meet conducted by the Boston Athletic Association.

-His time was 2:55:10, three minutes and forty seconds faster than Spiridon Louis’ time at the Olympic Games, so it was immediately claimed as a world record.
+McDermott's time was 2:55:10, three minutes and forty seconds faster than Spiridon Louis’ time at the Olympic Games, so it was immediately claimed as a world record.
 However, there was no standard marathon distance at the time, and no organization to ratify world records.
 Both the Olympic and Boston courses were claimed to be about 25 mi, shorter than the now standard marathon distance of 26 mi 385 yd, and neither mark is considered to have been a world record or world best by the International Association of Athletics Federations (IAAF), which is now responsible for ratifying world records in athletics.

 McDermott had finished the marathon with bloody and blistered feet, his skin peeling off.
 He stated that this would likely be his last long race.
 But he returned the next year to defend his title.
 He was the race favorite.
 Hamilton Gray and Dick Grant were back as well.
-However, the race was won by Ronald McDonald, a 22-year-old from Antigonish, Nova Scotia, Canada who was a student at Boston College, in a course record time of 2:42:00, over thirteen minutes faster than McDermott's time from the previous year.
+However, the race was won by Ronald McDonald, a 22-year-old from Antigonish, Nova Scotia, Canada, who was a student at Boston College, in a course record time of 2:42:00, over 13 minutes faster than McDermott's time from the previous year.
 McDermott also beat his previous time, finishing in 2:54:17, but finished only fourth.